-Review of applications will begin November 9th 2020 with the deadline of January 5, 2021.
-The anticipated start date for this position is July 1, 2021 or upon a date to be mutually agreed.
+Review of applications will begin December 20th 2021.
+The anticipated start date for this position is July 1, 2022 or upon a date to be mutually agreed.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
-We encourage applications from members of groups that have been marginalized on the grounds enumerated under the
+We encourage applications from members of groups that have been marginalized on the grounds enumerated under the B.C.

-B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.